The Australian Bureau of Statistics (ABS) surveys in 1996 and 2006 estimated approximately 6.2 million adult Australians struggle with literacy.

 Our volunteer tutors

-Prior to commencing tutoring, they attend an 8-week training workshop which gives them the skills to help adult students learn English.
+Prior to commencing tutoring, our tutors attend an 8-week training workshop which gives them the skills to help adult students learn English.

-If you are interested in volunteering, please call on 0405 313 986 or contact the Literacy Network by email.
+If you are interested in volunteering, contact the Literacy Network.